-Becoming aware of a student sexual offending incident
+Becoming aware of a child abuse incident

-There are several ways which a staff member may become aware that a child is experiencing, or is at risk of experiencing a sexual offence from another student:
+There are a number of ways which staff may become aware that a child is experiencing, or is at risk of experiencing, abuse:

-Witnessing an incident Any staff who witness an incident and believe a child has been subjected to, or may be at risk of, abuse, including student sexual offending, must first take immediate action (refer to Critical Action 1: Responding to an emergency) to protect the safety of the child or children involved.
-Forming a suspicion or reasonable belief All suspicions that a child has been a victim of student sexual offending and/or a student has engaged in student sexual offending must be taken seriously, including suspicions that the abuse is taking or may take place outside school grounds or areas.
-If a suspicion develops into a reasonable belief, staff must act.
-In some circumstances, staff may also form a reasonable belief that a student's sexual behaviour is indicative of their own experience of child abuse.
+Witnessing an incident Any staff who witness an incident and believe a child has been subjected to, or may be at risk of, abuse, including exposure to family violence, must first take immediate action (refer to Critical Action 1: Responding to an emergency below) to protect the safety of the child or children involved.
+Forming a suspicion or reasonable belief All suspicions that a child has been, is being or is at risk of being, abused must be taken seriously, including suspicions that the abuse is taking or may take place outside school grounds or areas.
+If suspicion develops into a reasonable belief, staff must act.
+A reasonable belief or a belief on reasonable grounds is not the same as having proof but is more than rumour or speculation.
+A reasonable belief is formed if a reasonable person in the same position would have formed the belief on the same grounds.
 Receiving a disclosure about or from a current student The role of staff remains the same if disclosures are made by a past student, parent/guardian/carer, a sibling or a peer, or if disclosures involve family violence.
-All disclosures must be treated seriously.
-You should immediately follow the Four Critical Actions below.
-Staff should reassure and support a child or young person who makes a disclosure of student sexual offending and ensure that the disclosure is taken seriously.
+All disclosures must be treated seriously and the Four Critical Actions followed.
+Staff must reassure and support a child or young person who makes a disclosure of abuse and ensure that the disclosure is taken seriously.
 Staff should never promise to keep any disclosures confidential, as all disclosures of abuse must be reported.
-For strategies on how to manage a disclosure, refer to PROTECT: Identifying and Responding to All Forms of Abuse in Victorian Schools and the PROTECT page on the CEVN website https://cevn.cecvc.catholic.edu.au under Student Support / PROTECT.
-Receiving a disclosure about or from a former student If a disclosure is received from a former student about historical student sexual offending, staff must act.
+For strategies on how to manage a disclosure, refer to PROTECT: Identifying and Responding to All Forms of Abuse in Victorian Schools and the PROTECT page on the CEVN website https://cevn.cecvcatholic.edu.au under Student Support / PROTECT.
+Receiving a disclosure about or from a former student If a disclosure is received from a former student about historical abuse, staff must act.
 If the former student is currently of school age and attending a Victorian school - follow the Four Critical Actions as soon as practicable.
-If the former student is no longer of school age or attending a Victorian school - report to Victoria Police.
+If the former student is no longer of school age or attending a Victorian school - report the disclosure to the Department of Families, Fairness and Housing (DFFH) Child Protection and/or Victoria Police.
+If the disclosure received from a former student relates to a school employee - follow the MACS Reportable Conduct Policy.